 Involvement of these professionals is by referral.
 Referral to the Educational Psychologist, Behaviour Support or Learning and Language Support requires parental permission.
 These professionals provide consultation to school staff about SEND issues and individual pupils.
-The Educational Psychologist becomes involved once Behaviour Support or Learning and Language Support have been involved for at least a term.
+The Educational Psychology Service may become involved once other services have been engaged for at least a term.